 Recovering from a Xanax Addiction at a Short-Term Residential Treatment Program

 If you have seen that your Xanax addiction has become a problem, you can recover and live a better life.
-First, you’ll go through a medical detox process to lose your mental and physical dependence to Xanax.
+First, you’ll go through a medical detox process to lose your mental and physical dependence on Xanax.
 From here, you will transition into a treatment program like Healing Springs Ranch where you learn how to not only overcome your Xanax addiction but learn about YOU and why an addiction developed in the first place.
 You will also experience a variety of holistic techniques to manage addiction and the underlying anxiety.

 Healing Springs Ranch has the ideal treatment model for you if you’re tired of living the way you have been.
 We believe in treating our clients with an individual and holistic approach.
 You’ll see the benefits if you have the willingness to be open to change.
 When you come to treatment with the honest desire to get well and have an open mind, you’ll do great.
 Our program will help you see that you don’t need a narcotic medication to manage your anxiety or anything else.